 The other dolls would take the cold pricklies.
 It would make them feel sad and angry.

-Soon everyone in the town was feeling sad and angry except the mean sorcerer, who chuckled to himself and crept back to his castle.
+Soon all the dolls in the town were feeling sad and angry except the mean sorcerer, who chuckled to himself and crept back to his castle.

-She did not like the bag of cold pricklies, so she took out each cold prickly and threw it into the closet.
+She did not like the bag of cold pricklies, so she took each cold prickly out of her bag and threw it into the closet.
 Each time she threw away a cold prickly, she said to it, "You will not make me unhappy.
-You will not make me sad or angry."
+You will not make me sad or angry.
+You will not make anyone else sad or angry, either!"

-Everyone in town was now angry and sad except for Dana.
-After a while, they began to notice that Dana was still giving out warm fuzzies and was still happy.
+Everyone in town was now angry and sad except for Vera.
+After a while, they began to notice that Vera was still giving out warm fuzzies and still had some in her bag.
+They noticed that Vera seemed to be happy.

 They asked her what her secret was.

-Then the smart doll showed them her bag.
+Then Vera showed the other dolls her bag.
 It was still full.
 "You can never run out of warm fuzzies," she said.
 "Every time you give a warm fuzzy away to someone, a new one grows in its place!
 The sorcerer lied to us."

 The other dolls looked at each other in amazement.
 They did not like feeling angry and unhappy.
 They wanted to be happy and content again.
 They remembered how it felt to give someone a warm fuzzy.
 It was almost the same feeling as getting a warm fuzzy from someone else.